aromeni/frameworks_and_languages_module/technical_report.md

 ```
 ### Problem being solved

-Vue.js's Reactive Data Binding tackles the challenge of keeping the user interface in sync with application data.
-It eliminates the need for manual DOM updates, a process that can be error-prone and cumbersome, particularly in complex applications.
-By automatically updating the DOM when data changes, Vue.js streamlines UI development, making it more efficient and less error-prone.
-This reactive approach ensures a seamless and dynamic user experience, where changes in data are immediately reflected in the UI, enhancing both developer productivity and user interaction.
+- Vue.js's Reactive Data Binding addresses the task of maintaining synchronisation between the user interface and application data.
+It removes manual DOM changes, which may be error-prone and time-consuming in complicated systems.
+Vue.js makes UI development faster and safer by updating the DOM as data changes.
+This reactive technique provides a smooth and dynamic user experience by rapidly reflecting data changes in the UI, improving developer productivity and user interaction.

 ### Reference Url: